iainbryson/before_render/README.md

 - Tests should not throw runtime error(happening right now if comment one of provided aliased methods)

 ## Author
-Copyright (c) 2011 Vladimir Penkin, released under the MIT license
+Copyright (c) 2013 Nilesh Chaudhari, released under the MIT license

-Thanks to Drake Wilson (@menostos) for initiative to convert this to ruby gem.